 Year-End Tax-Planning and Deferred Income Tips for the Self-Employed

 You Can Defer or Accelerate Both Income and Deductions

 The Cash Method of Accounting

-The timing of income and deductions depends on a self-employed taxpayer's accounting method, but the majority of self-employed workers and many small businesses use the cash method of accounting.
+The timing of income and deductions depends on a self-employed taxpayer's accounting method.
+The majority of self-employed workers and many small businesses use the cash method of accounting.